1.Need-to-Know Basis

 Some modules, like

-, are already present in the interpreter.
-Others need to be explicitly brought in, however, and we can do this using require
+Math, are already present in the interpreter.
+Others need to be explicitly brought in, however, and we can do this using require.
+We can do this simply by typingrequire 'module'

-module to show today's date, but we haven't require
+We want to use the Ruby Date module to show today's date, but we haven't required it yet!require 'date'

 puts Date.today